naz664/SparkOS_gsi/README.md

 ## After syncing apply the patches

-copy the patches folder to rom folder and in rom folder
+Copy the patches folder to rom folder and in rom folder

 ```
    bash patches/apply_patches.sh .